tensorflow/tensorflow/tensorflow/lite/g3doc/guide/ops_compatibility.md

 }
 Outputs {
   0: k largest element along each last dimensional slice
-  1: indices of values within the last dimension of the input ensor }
+  1: indices of values within the last dimension of the input tensor }
 ```